 1960s Crystal & Brass Table Lamp

-Materials: Brass, crystal glass, pressed, not cut.
-Yellow, gold coloured fabric lampshade with a gold coloured ribbon decoration.
-Gold painted Bakelite socket.
+Materials: Brass feet and parts.
+Crystal glass cube and rod, pressed, not cut.
+Yellow, gold coloured concave fabric lampshade with a gold coloured ribbon decoration.
+Gold painted Bakelite E27 socket.

 Total Height (with lampshade): 72 cm / 28.34”